 - Discuss plagiarism and utilize class time to encourage students to paraphrase and summarize as an exercise in developing their own ideas.

-- Plan a library session to familiarize students with search options from databases and print resources.
+- Plan a session to familiarize students with search options from library databases and print resources.
 Students can also acquire research skills by working with a library specialist.

 - Provide guidance on citation styles and preferred formats and encourage students to visit the writing center to learn how to paraphrase and summarize accurately.